Stories of the Most Successful Startups

 One of the most inspiring startup success stories is, without a doubt, Airbnb.
 Founders Brian Chesky and Joe Gebbia first launched the site in 2007 when, after recently migrating from New York to San Francisco, the pair noticed an influx of visitors to the city during the Industrial Design conference and a shortage of available hotels.
 Needless to say, they saw this as an opportunity to make additional cash by renting their space out and the concept for Airbnb was born.

 However, Airbnb was not an overnight success.
 It took years for the founders of Airbnb to receive funding and even longer to make a profit requiring resilience and a bit of side hustle to make ends meet.
-Today, Airbnb is worth nearly $3.4 billion and is a testament to the concept of sticking with a great idea.
+Today, Airbnb’s market cap is over $74 billion, and is a testament to the concept of sticking with a great idea.
 Airbnb shows us that great ideas often involve looking for a solution to a common problem.

 Instagram, on the other hand, experienced rapid growth from the start.
 Founder Kevin Systrom began Instagram, the photo-sharing app, under the name Burbn and accrued 25,000 users in a single day.
 This is partially due to the fact that Systrom was able to secure venture capital funding early on to launch the app.
 Additionally, the photo-sharing feature was both unique and exciting at the time, as many apps focused more heavily on location-sharing.